solrevdev/solrevdev.github.io/_posts/2020-01-19-ubuntu-arc-menu-upgrade-error.md

 ![2020-01-19_20-52-06_arc_error.png]({{site.baseurl}}/media/2020-01-19_20-52-06_arc_error.png)

-The menu was missing and I tried to reinstall, reboot and all the usual turn it off and back on again tricks but to no avail.
+The menu was also missing and I tried to reinstall, reboot and all the usual turn it off and back on again tricks but to no avail.

 After some duckduckgo'ing (I am trying [duckduckgo](https://duckduckgo.com/) as my default search these days over the evil Google), I came across the solution of restarting Gnome.